Blogs

 Colonial independence

-The Second World War played a role core topic in Africa, as it encouraged nationalism on the continent.
-Italy, allied with Germany, tried between 1940 and 1942 to occupy the Suez Canal through the Libyan border, but the goal was not reached.
+The Second World War played a core topic in Africa, as it encouraged nationalism on the continent.
+Italy, allied with Germany, tried between 1940 and 1942 to occupy the Suez Canal through the Libyan border, but the goal was not achieved.

 In 1943, Libya fell into the hands of the Free France (of Charles de Gaulle) and England: the former administered Fezán; the latter, Tripolitania and Cyrenaica.
 At the end of the war, and with Italy changing sides in the course of the war, Italy proposed a tripartite division of Libya.
 The United States and the Soviet Union opposed this, and stipulated that the territory would remain under the tutelage of the United Nations (UN).
 Two political positions were then opposed in Libya: on the one hand, the "progressives", who defended the creation of a unitary democratic state, and on the other hand, the original peoples of Cyrenaica, who defended a kingdom whose leader would be Mohammed Idris As-Sanûsi, the leader of the Sanûsiya.

 On November 21, 1949, through Resolution 289, the United Nations set the independence of Libya for January 1, 1952.
 Without taking into account any geographical, historical, religious, cultural and political reality, the UN imposed the birth of a sovereign country made up of the three main independent regions.
-In 1950, the National Assembly was elected, composed of 60 deputies (20 per region).
+In 1950, the election of the National Assembly took place, composed of 60 deputies (20 per region).
 On December 2 of the same year, after arduous negotiations, the Assembly agreed that Libya would be a federal monarchy composed of three provinces, with Mohammed Idriss As-Sanûsi as King.

 The fall of the monarchy

 On September 1, 1969, a coup d'état took place in the country to overthrow Idriss; the latter, seriously ill, announced his abdication for the following day.
-The committee Commander of the Revolution (CCR), constituted by the officers who had brought about this change of government, abolished the monarchy and proclaimed the Libyan Arab Republic.
+The Revolutionary Command committee (RCC), constituted by the officers who had brought about this change of government, abolished the monarchy and proclaimed the Libyan Arab Republic.
 The military board that established itself in power was composed of a dozen members, mostly from the two main original peoples: the Warfalla and the Maghara.
 The latter were of Marxist ideology, which led to the regime of Colonel Muammar Gaddafi.

 The real intentions of the new government appeared soon after.
-Within a month of statement, the Libyan authorities announced that previous treaties relating to the military instructions would have to be renegotiated.
+A month after the statement, the Libyan authorities announced that the previous treaties concerning military instructions would have to be renegotiated.
 They also called for a renegotiation of the taxation of oil companies.
 Finally, in 1971, a single party was created: the Arab Socialist Union.

 Qaddafi's government

-On April 15, 1973, almost four years after the coup of 69, Gaddafi pronounced a speech in which he invited the "popular masses" to retake the power seized by the party of the Arab Socialist Union.
+On April 15, 1973, almost four years after the coup d'état of '69, Gaddafi gave a speech in which he invited the "popular masses" to take back the power seized by the Arab Socialist Union party.
 He imposed himself as head of the country, promoting a cultural and political revolution that proposed, on the one hand, a reform of the institutions with a stricter application of the precepts of the sharia, and on the other hand, the idea that the aggressors of the people were the Arab countries allied with the West and Israel.

 Gaddafi based his power on a profound tribal recomposition.
 The first measure he took, the day after taking power, distrustful of Cyrenaica and its tribes loyal to King Idriss, was to form an alliance with the people of Hada, with which he sought to balance the power of the Barasa.